How to improve technology partnerships

 Knowing how and when to involve your internal stakeholders is a key piece of the technology partnership puzzle.
 Many times, launching an engagement platform means making sure that HR, IT and other areas of the business are speaking the same language, at the right time.

-In my career, I’ve had hundreds of these types of conversations, and have helped our clients navigate stakeholder discussion.
-We’re here to equip you with the right information to help build the business case with your stakeholders to ensure you’re on your way to not only finding the right partner, but finding long-lasting alignment.
+In every partnership, part of my role is to work alongside HR to align internal stakeholders such as IT, Communications and Brand and Executive Management.
+It's my job to equip you with the information and tools you need to build and present a compelling business case that will engage your stakeholders and ensure you’re on your way to not only finding the right partner but finding long-lasting alignment.
 Here are six tips to build a solid technology partnership:

 6 ways to improve technology partnerships